 Here is another example: your car has wheels with radius 0.25 m.
 If you’re driving at a speed of 20 m/s, the wheels of your car rotate at

 For most simple geometry problems, degrees and radians are completely interchangeable – you can either pick which one you prefer, or a question might tell you which unit to give your answer in.
 However, once you study more advanced

 sin(30 rad) =

-Using radians has one particularly interesting advantage when using the
+Using radians has one particularly interesting advantage when using the Sine function.
+If

 This is called the small angle approximation, and it can greatly simplify certain equations containing trigonometric functions.
 You’ll learn much more about this in the future.